 I speak from experience with my own daughter.
 One of her tubes clogged up due to dried blood and pus, and so, in come the ear drops.

 So what’s the trick?
 How do you actually administer ear drops into your small (yet very strong) child’s ear?

 With the help of Jesus.
 Or Vishnu.
 Or Richard Dawkins.
 Whoever it is you believe in.
 I would say the trick is to wait until your child is sleeping to do it, but then you’ll just wind up waking your child and angering them to a point of no return, a point to which they will sleep with one eye open and never trust you when they go to sleep ever again, and then in seventeen or eighteen years, you’ll see their face on a glossy 24″ x 36″ poster in downtown Richmond with the name Starlight and the subheading “Lap dances for $50,” and you’ll realize then that you screwed up your child and are a horrible parent and it’s all your fault, it’s all the fault of those damn ear drops, and that damn ofloxacin prescription, and the fact that you didn’t handle administering ear drops in the proper way.

-So, really, my advice, my trick, is to be patient and do your best to explain what you are about to do and why the drops will help them feel better, and be thankful if you can get at least 2 of the 5 drops in their ear before they kick you in the balls (or female region if you are a female reading this) and poke you in the eye.
+So, really, my advice, my trick, is to be patient and do your best to explain what you are about to do and why the drops will help them feel better, and be thankful if you can get at least two of the five drops in their ear before they kick you in the balls (or female region if you are a female reading this) and/or poke you in the eye.